alexeyev/glyphnet-pytorch/README.md

 classifier introduced in the work [A Deep Learning Approach to Ancient Egyptian Hieroglyphs
 Classification, 2021](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9528382)
-and apply it to the data accompanying the work ["Automatic Egyptian Hieroglyph Recognition by Retrieving Images as Texts", 2013](https://jvgemert.github.io/pub/FrankenACMMM13egyptian.pdf) (NB!
+and applies it to the data accompanying the work ["Automatic Egyptian Hieroglyph Recognition by Retrieving Images as Texts", 2013](https://jvgemert.github.io/pub/FrankenACMMM13egyptian.pdf) (NB!
 Glyphnet paper uses a larger dataset).